-Our Learning and Skills Development Service can provide help with planning assignments, research, essay writing, exam techniques, literacy, numeracy and specialist support for students with specific learning difficulties.
+Our Inclusion & Support team can provide help with planning assignments, research, essay writing, exam techniques, literacy, numeracy and specialist support for students with specific learning difficulties.
 In order to access support, it is very important that we speak to you and carry out a detailed assessment of your needs.

-Our Learning Support Managers will be happy to offer advice and guidance and you can find their contact details below.
+Our Inclusion & Support Managers will be happy to offer advice and guidance and you can contact them on firstname.lastname@example.org.

-- provide specialist support for students who have a specific learning difficulty e.g. dyslexia, dyspraxia, Asperger's Syndrome
+- provide specialist support for students who have a specific learning difficulty e.g. dyslexia, dyspraxia, ASD, ADHD

 - target provision to assist students with numeracy and literacy requirements